 9. Provide a feature that allows admins to temporarily stop emails.

 Sometimes the number of emails being sent may be too much for the system to handle or one of the Mail services may be unable to process an unexpected error condition resulting in it repeatedly resending an Email.
 In such scenarios, the organisation admins and the SALT admin should be able to temporarily disable all emails either for the organisation or (in the case of a SALT admin) for the entire site.
 This should not just stop the mail sending service, thereby allowing emails to queue up whilst it’s disabled, which may result in a mail storm when the sending service is re-enabled – it should delete all existing emails that are currently queued .

+When an ORG admin requires emails to be stopped for an Organisation he/she can press a button and the Website will flag the Services to stop sendingEmails for that Organisation.

+If one of the Mail Services is unable to process an unexpected error condition resulting in it repeatedly resending an Email it may be necessary to restart or stop it (because it may not respond to the changed flags) so when the SALT admin stops emails for the entire website the Mail Sending Service will be fagged to stop and the website will also attempt to directly stop the service on whatever server it is running on.
 At the time that the Mail Sending Service is stopped (but not when it is started) the other two services should be restarted.
 This will apply only to the emails sent via “Mail sending service” (not ad hoc emails sent directly from Webpages).

 When either of the three services start and connect to the database for a SALT website they should save their ServiceName to tblAppConfig so the code behind the “Stop Email” button can locate the correct services to stop/restart for this website.

-The website may be on a different server to the Mail Sending Service which creates problems stopping the mail sending service directly from the Website code, when the “Mail Sending Service” is on a separate server to the Webserver the WebServer will flag the service to stop whereas when both are on the same server the Website may stop the “Mail Sending Service” Service (this represents a more direct form of control over the Service than just flagging it to stop) .
+The website may be on a different server to the Mail Sending Service which can create problems in granting permission to the account that the website runs under to stop services on the server that is running the mail service (if both are on same Domain this should not be a problem).

 Even when a SALT admin has the “STOP all Emails” button pressed the following reports will still deliver Emails:

 “Email Report”

-“CPD Report”
+“CPD Email Report”

 “Policy Email Report”

+See following pages for more detail.